i am in, or nearing, financial distress

-Knowing your business is struggling can be a stressful thing and there are often many things to deal with when you are in this situation.
+Knowing your business is struggling can be a stressful thing and there are often many things to deal with when you are in this situation, it all starts with understanding your obligations and options under the insolvency act.
 Fervor can help make the liquidation process and little less stressful with tailored practical solutions to help you through.

 Our team have years of experience in both personal insolvency and company insolvency in liquidation in NZ and assess your situation without judgement.
 If you need forensic accounting to help you sort out any financial irregularities or you want help with company recovery, or if you are insolvent, our team can assist.

 Book a consultation to discuss your business insolvency situation or contact us to discuss our other financial services.

 The Insolvency Act – Types of Insolvent Administrations

 This happens when the directors and shareholders of a company realise that the company is insolvent.
 A liquidator is appointed by way of a Shareholders Resolution which must have at least 75% shareholder support.
 The liquidator then takes control of the company’s assets and record to bring the business to a close.

 A Court appointed liquidation usually happens if a creditor, or applicant applies to the court.
 This course of action is usually followed in other attempts to recover a debt have been unsuccessful.
 If you receive a notice to liquidate you can still appoint your own liquidator – if you act quickly.

 This happens when a company ceases trading and is no longer required.
 A liquidator is appointed via a Shareholders Resolution and can also be achieved via a Directors Resolution under the short form method in the Companies Act 1993.